NeoktaLabs/ppopgi-smartcontracts-foundry/README.md

 * ✅ Full liability exhaustion after withdrawals (`totalReservedUSDC == 0`)
 * ✅ Safety against randomness callback replay

+## 🔁 Invariant Testing (Stateful Fuzzing)

+In addition to traditional unit and integration tests, this repository includes **stateful invariant tests** implemented using Foundry’s `StdInvariant` framework.

+Invariant testing verifies that **critical safety properties always hold**, regardless of the order, frequency, or combination of valid contract interactions.
+Instead of asserting outcomes of specific scenarios, invariants assert **global truths** that must never be violated.

+---

+### 🎯 Why Invariant Testing Matters

+Lottery-style contracts have:
+- Complex state machines
+- Multiple actors with different privileges
+- Asynchronous randomness callbacks
+- Long-lived accounting obligations

+These characteristics make them especially vulnerable to **unexpected interaction sequences** that are difficult to reason about manually.

+Invariant testing explores *thousands of randomized call sequences* and ensures that **fund safety and registry correctness are preserved at all times**.

+---

+### 🧪 Invariants Implemented

+The invariant test suite (`LotteryInvariant_DeployerRegistry.t.sol`) continuously fuzzes interactions across:

+- `SingleWinnerDeployer`
+- `LotteryRegistry`
+- Multiple `LotterySingleWinner` instances

+The following invariants are enforced:

+#### 🔐 Financial Solvency Invariants

+These guarantees must **always** hold, regardless of user behavior, admin actions, or randomness timing:

+- `USDC.balanceOf(lottery) >= totalReservedUSDC`
+  Ensures the contract can always cover all outstanding USDC liabilities.
+- `address(lottery).balance >= totalClaimableNative`
+  Ensures all claimable native ETH is fully backed.
+- All withdrawals reduce liabilities correctly.
+- Sweep functions can never steal user or protocol funds.

+#### 🧭 Lifecycle & State Machine Invariants

+- `activeDrawings ∈ {0, 1}` at all times.
+- A lottery in `Drawing` state must:
+  - Have a valid entropy request ID
+  - Have a recorded draw timestamp
+  - Have non-zero sold tickets
+- A lottery in `Open` state must not have an active entropy request.

+These checks ensure **no invalid or partially-initialized states** can persist.

+#### 🗂️ Registry & Deployer Consistency Invariants

+- Every deployed lottery:
+  - Has `deployer == SingleWinnerDeployer`
+  - Has `owner == safeOwner`
+- If a lottery is registered:
+  - Its `typeId` is correct and immutable
+  - The registry’s recorded creator matches the lottery’s creator
+  - `isRegisteredLottery(lottery)` remains true forever

+This proves that the registry behaves as an **append-only, non-corruptible source of truth**, even if registration failures occur during deployment.

+---

+### 🔄 Fuzzed Actions

+During invariant testing, the system is subjected to randomized sequences of valid actions, including:

+- Deploying new lotteries
+- Buying tickets
+- Finalizing lotteries
+- Fulfilling randomness callbacks
+- Canceling and force-canceling lotteries
+- Claiming refunds
+- Withdrawing USDC and native ETH
+- Sweeping surplus funds
+- Updating deployer configuration
+- Arbitrary time warping

+All actions are executed by randomized actors under realistic constraints.

+---

+### 📈 Coverage & Confidence

+- Each invariant is executed across **hundreds of randomized runs**
+- Each run performs **tens of thousands of contract calls**
+- No reverts, discards, or invariant violations were observed in the current configuration

+This provides strong evidence that:
+- Accounting remains correct under adversarial sequencing
+- Governance actions cannot break safety guarantees
+- Registry integrity is preserved across the system’s lifetime

+> Invariant testing does not prove the absence of all bugs,
+> but it significantly raises confidence that **entire classes of bugs cannot exist**.

+---

+### 🧠 Relationship to Other Tests

+Invariant tests **complement**, not replace, unit and integration tests:

+- Unit tests verify *specific expected behaviors*
+- Invariants verify *global safety properties*
+- Together, they provide defense-in-depth against both logic bugs and emergent behavior

 ---

 ## 🛠️ Technology & Tooling